by Dr. C.H. Weaver M.D. updated 6/2019

-It was later reported that for 451 women with metastatic TNBC and PD-L1–positive cancers, the median overall survival 25 months among patients with PD-L1–positive tumors compared to 15.5 months for treatment with Nab Paclitaxel alone.(2)
+Dr Schmid and his co-investigators confirmed there is a 10 month improvement in the average overall survival in PD-L1–positive patients.
+In 451 women with metastatic TNBC and PD-L1–positive cancers, the median overall survival was 25 months among patients with PD-L1–positive tumors compared to 15.5 months for treatment with Nab Paclitaxel alone.(2,3)

 Other studies have suggested that PD-L1 may be a suitable target in TNBC as the protein can inhibit anti-cancer immune responses and it is expressed on tumor-infiltrating immune cells in patients with the disease.

 According to the study authors in order “to improve the results of IMpassion130 further, the patient population needs to be better selected for those who are likely to benefit from immunotherapy the most.
 This means not just looking at PD-L1 expression, but also surrogates of immune response, tumor mutation burden, and microsatellite instability status, all of which have been observed to be altered in triple negative breast cancer patients.”